Paul's dad was a farmer and handyman. He was also a carpenter, welder, and mechanic. There wasn't anything he could not build or fix.

 Seven Things I Learned from Dad

-May 27, 2021, is the seventeenth anniversary of my father's death.
+May 27, 2022, is the eighteenth anniversary of my father's death.
 While he was alive, dad taught me many things as a boy, youth, and man.
 Most were in the form of practical knowledge that I have used in my lifetime.
 In this article, I detail seven things I learned from dad.

 1. How to Play Baseball